DataScienceSpecialization/courses/03_GettingData/announcements.md

 The emphasis of this course is on creating tidy data sets that can be used in downstream analyses.
 Once you have mastered the material in this course you will be ready to learn about the techniques for exploring, analyzing, and summarizing data offered through our courses track or other Statistics, Data Science, or Machine Learning MOOCs.

-Please see the course syllabus for information about the quizes, the project, due dates, and grading.
+Please see the course syllabus for information about the quizzes, the project, due dates, and grading.
 Don't forget to say hi on the message boards.
 The community developed around these courses is one of the best places to learn and the best things about taking a MOOC!

 Jeff Leek and the Data Science Track Team